-Lord, my every desire is known to You; my sighing is not hidden from You.
-PSALM 38:9, HCSB
+Lord, my every desire is in front of you; my sighing is not hidden from You.

 The mysteries of the incarnation are vast enough to tie the tongues of teachers, bleach the ink of writers, and dry the paints of artists.
 To describe it beyond the language supplied by Scripture is to automatically agree to elementary terms.
 How, after all, does God become man?
 How does a Creator adapt to hammer and nails?
 How does the Self-Existent adjust to hunger and thirst?
-How does the Knower of hearts keep company with native liars?
-How does the infinite squeeze into finite flesh when we who have given birth can't squeeze into our old jeans?
+How does the Knower of hearts keep company with liars?
 "For the entire fullness of God's nature dwells bodily in Christ" (Col. 2:9).
 How does He who neither sleeps nor slumbers deal with drowsiness?